-Philly print journal calling for flash (1000 words or less), poetry, art, or pics (3 piece limit) with the theme: The Seven Deadly Sins/seasonal theme.
-SUBMISSIONS (no fee) to email@example.com.
-Subject: "Submission" with short bio, links, and an author photo in the body of the email.
-Small payment for Featured Submission.
-Reading period: May-July.
-Printed once a year in August.
+Philly ONLINE journal and author blog calling for flash (1000 words or less), poetry, art, or pics (3 piece limit) with the theme: The Seven Deadly Sins.
+SUBMISSIONS (no fee) to firstname.lastname@example.org.
+Subject: "Submission" with short bio, links, and an author photo in the body of the email. *We are TEMPORARILY going back to an online lit journal and blog combo during the current health crisis.
+Please keep sending your weird works to the pit!*

 Lord Cthulhu on a Grenade Break on Bourbon,Catt Colborn